 The research program in the Wihuri Research Institute is focused on the vascular system in various diseases – such as cardiovascular and inflammatory diseases, and cancer.
 The WRI’s research program in cardiovascular diseases has been successful in developing new kinds of approaches for the research and treatment of significant chronic diseases.

-The WRI has been successful in research on atherosclerosis with the guidance of the former leader of the WRI professor Petri Kovanen.
-Atherosclerosis and metabolic syndrome are challenges that the WRI wants to take on using its frontline scientific knowledge and leading technology resources
+The WRI has been successful in research on atherosclerosis under the guidance of the former leader of the WRI professor Petri Kovanen.
+Atherosclerosis and metabolic syndrome are challenges that the WRI tackles using its frontline scientific knowledge and leading technology resources.

 Today, a group of c.
-30 experts of the medical and scientific field, doctors, a veterinary, molecular biologists and biochemists, work at the Wihuri Research Institute.
-Contacts with researchers overseas are extensive and research groups produce yearly articles in high-quality international publication series.
+30 biomedical experts, medical and veterinary doctors, molecular biologists and biochemists, work at the Wihuri Research Institute.
+International collaborations are extensive and WRI research groups publish their results in high-quality international publication series.

 Scientific Advisory Board

-The Scientific Advisory Board of the WRI consists of Chair, Professor Tomi Mäkelä, and members Professor Göran Hansson from the Stockhom Karolinska Instiutet and Finnish professors Timo Sandberg, Sirpa Jalkanen and Seppo Ylä-Herttuala.
+The Scientific Advisory Board of the WRI consists of the Chair, Professor Tomi Mäkelä, and the members, Professor Göran Hansson from the Stockhom Karolinska Instiutet and Finnish professors Timo Sandberg, Sirpa Jalkanen and Seppo Ylä-Herttuala.